 Hint: To remove cigarette, campfire or smoke odor from clothes, bedding and curtains, add 1 can of Classic Coca-Cola (regular, not sugarless) to your wash load with your regular detergent.

 Cat urine odor is strong and sometimes difficult to remove from upholstered furniture.
-This is a guide about removing cat urine odor from a couch.
+This is a page about removing cat urine odor from a couch.

 Many different thing can cause your sofa to smell.
-This is a guide about removing odors from a couch.
+This is a page about removing odors from a couch.

-This is a guide about removing musty odors from wood furniture.
+This is a page about removing musty odors from wood furniture.
 Old wood furniture or pieces that may have been in storage can develop a musty smell.

 The upholstery on your furniture can pick up body odor and need cleaning or refreshing.
-This is a guide about removing body odor from furniture.
+This is a page about removing body odor from furniture.